StavKolouas/Natural_Language_Processing/README.md

 Comparison between the methods

-COMPUTATIONAL ANALYSIS
+2.COMPUTATIONAL ANALYSIS

-Use of word embeddings such as Word2Vec, GloVe, FastText, and BERT embeddings to measure semantic similarity
+Use of BERT embeddings to measure semantic similarity

 Cosine similarity computations to compare original versus reconstructed sentences

-Visualization of semantic shifts using PCA and t-SNE
+Visualization of semantic shifts using  t-SNE

-STRUCTURED REPORT
+3.FULL DOCUMENTATION

 Full documentation with methodology, experiments, results, and discussion